RobK/photobox-downloader/README.md

 __Arguments__

-`options` - An object that must contain 2 key values pairs:
+`options` - An object that must contain 2 key/value pairs:
  - `baseDomain` - photoboxDomain - The domain that you want to interact with.
 Example: "www.photobox.ie".
  - `authCookieValue` - "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" - The value of the "pbx_www_photobox_xx" cookie.